Jon-AtAWS/opensearch-ml-quickstart/README.md

 ### Connector Architecture

-The connector system provides a sophisticated abstraction layer for integrating with external ML services.
+The connector system provides an abstraction layer for integrating with external ML services.
 Connectors handle the complex details of communicating with different model providers, managing authentication, and translating between OpenSearch's ML Commons API and external service protocols.

 The connector hierarchy follows a similar pattern to the model system: